PranavEranki/PyNote/README.md

 # PyNote
 A simple note taking app made with Django 1.10.6

-##### Note:
-I committed this to Github in its final stages.
-I have been working on it for almost the entire month of July, but I did not upload it because I thought I would instead turn it into a note website.
-However, I reconsidered the practicality of this, and instead decided to upload the project to Github as an open-source project for anyone to use, contribute to, and enjoy.

 ## What is Pynote?

 PyNote is a simple note taking Django project.
 It was developed as a hands-on project